Prevent Developer Burnout: How-to Guide on Best Practices & Tools

 And there is a reason why.
 According to the study, the level of developer happiness influences the productivity and quality of code.
 Degraded performance isn't the only effect of poor physical and mental health.
-The work environment may deteriorate as a result, leading to increased negativity, skepticism, and even developer burnout and depression.
-Motivation drops and employees start to do the least amount of work required to meet the deadline.
+The work environment may deteriorate as a result, leading to increased negativity, skepticism, and even depression.
+Motivation drops and employees start to do the least amount of work required to meet the deadlines.

 To avoid developer burnout, check our how-to guide on best practices and tools to increase your team’s engagement and level of happiness.
 In this article, you will also find ready-to-use solutions to save your time, so feel free to book a demo call with Vectorly team to get started right now.